J-Hutvecklare/html-css-project/README.md

-🎨 Design Decisions
+Design Decisions:
-Color System
+1. Color System
  -Primary Color: #007bff (Blue)
    -Conveys a sense of technology and trust
    -Used for links, buttons, and focus indicators